Luthaf/vesin/README.md

-Vesin is a C library that computes neighbor list for atomistic system, and tries to be fast and easy to use.
+Vesin is a C library that computes neighbor lists for atomistic system, and tries to be fast and easy to use.
 We also provide a Python package to call the C library.